 This guidance is intended for the whole community, including state, local, tribal and territorial partners; nongovernmental organizations; the private sector; and other organizations with emergency management functions.
 It is designed to help emergency managers and whole community partners continually evaluate their emergency management capabilities and establish a process for improving them as threats and risks change.

 Please visit the interactive version of the guidance on FEMA’s Preparedness Toolkit (PrepToolkit) to view the guidance based on experience with continuous improvement and/or the maturity of your organization’s continuous improvement capabilities.
-The guidance can also be downloaded as a PDF from the PrepToolkit site.
+The guidance can also be downloaded as a PDF in English and Spanish from the PrepToolkit site.

 PrepToolkit Training and Resources